Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda.

 Bhagavad Gita 6-8.
 The Yogi who is fully satisfied by wisdom and knowledge

-Bhagavad Gita 4-18 (Yoga Philosophy).
+Bhagavad Gita 4.18 (Philosophy of Yoga).
 He who sees the action in the ination is a Yogi

 Bhagavad Gita 6-13-14.
 Yogi firm in Brahmacharya, fixing his eyes on his nose